Right-wing terrorism: Finland

 The skinhead culture gained momentum during the late 1980s and peaked during the late 1990s.
 In 1991, Finland received a number of Somali immigrants who became the main target of Finnish skinhead violence in the following years, including four attacks using explosives and a racist murder.
 Asylum seeker centres were attacked, in Joensuu skinheads would force their way into an asylum seeker centre and start shooting with shotguns.
 At worst Somalis were assaulted by 50 skinheads at the same time.

 The most prominent neo-Nazi group Nordic Resistance Movement that is tied to multiple murders, attempted murders and assaults of political enemies was found in 2006 and proscribed in 2019.
 During the European migrant crisis 40 asylum seeker reception centres were targets of arson attacks.
-In its annual threat assessment for 2020, the National Bureau of Investigation found that despite of the ban, the threat of far-right terrorism had risen and identified 400 persons of interest "motivated and with the capacity to perform terrorism in Finland".
+In its annual threat assessment for 2020, the National Bureau of Investigation found that despite the ban, the threat of far-right terrorism had risen and identified 400 persons of interest "motivated and with the capacity to perform terrorism in Finland".
 International links and funding networks were pointed out as a special source of concern.

-On 4 December 2021, the Finnish police arrested a five-man cell in Kankaanpää on suspicion of planning a terror attack and confiscated numerous firearms including assault rifles and tens of kilos of explosives.
+On 4 December 2021, the Finnish police arrested a five-man cell in Kankaanpää on suspicion of planning a terror attack and confiscated numerous firearms including assault rifles and forty kilos of explosives and hundreds of litres of explosive precursors.
 According to the Finnish media the men adhered to the ideology of Atomwaffen and James Mason and used Atomwaffen-like symbols.

 In July 2022, a group of youth stole all the rainbow flags from a library in Lapua and left an improvised explosive device behind.
 There were no casualties but a gay pride event was interrupted by the explosion.
 On 26 August 2022 a bomb exploded near a pride in Savonlinna, the police has arrested two locals for the act.
+In July 2023 the Finnish police arrested five men in Lahti who possessed assault rifles and adhered to accelerationism and Siege and planned to ignite a race war by attacking the infrastructure, electric grid and railroads.
+A man affiliated with the Lahti group is also suspected of plotting a ritual murder and sending a string of letter bombs sent to Social Democrat, Green and Left party offices.

+In mid-June 2024, there was a series of racist stabbings in Oulu.
+One of the perpetrators was on the terror watchlist for connections to the outlawed terror group Nordic Resistance Movement.
+Another perpetrator was a supporter of the NRM as well.
+The third attacker was unaffiliated.
+The three men stabbed several people with a perceived immigrant background, causing life-threatening injuries.